-Further, process and submit billing statements to the patients’ insurance company after they have gone through each service.
+Further, they can process and submit billing statements and other insurance forms to the patient’s insurance company after they have gone through each service.

 A medical assistant who is able to perform marketing roles can help practitioners to widen their reach and have more patients.

 Aside from social media management, this role also includes website updates or responding to online reviews.
-Others are also skilled to set up and run campaigns to target specific audiences within the medical practitioner’s area.
+Others are also skilled in setting up and running campaigns to target specific audiences within the medical practitioner’s area.

 It is also possible for medical virtual assistants to answer calls on behalf of medical professionals.
 They can function as a regular receptionist that is in the clinic or facility.

-The kind of task may include taking important messages, transferring urgent calls, or answering patient inquiries.
+The kind of task may include answering phones, taking important messages, transferring urgent calls, or catering to patient inquiries.